Iliopsoas Muscle Problems Can Mimic Low Back Pain, Hip Pain, And Leg Pain

 The psoas (pronounced so-as) syndrome is caused by a problem with the iliopsoas which is comprised of two muscles, the iliacus muscle and the psoas muscle which are joined by the psoas tendon.

-Psoas syndrome is a problem with the psaos muscle relating to an imbalance of muscle function.
-Problems of the muscle occur from strain, spasms, contracture, which is a prolonged spasm and tendonitis, which is inflammation of the tendon that attaches the muscle to bone.
+Psoas syndrome is a problem with the muscle relating to an imbalance of muscle function.
+Problems of the muscle occur from strain, spasms, contracture, which is a prolonged spasm and tendonitis, which is inflammation of the tendon that attaches the muscle to bone, and bursitis, which is inflammation of the bura sac that allows smooth motion between the tendon and other structures.

-The psoas muscle is comprised of both the psoas major and minor, but as the psoas minor is often absent in individuals, this will focus mainly on the psoas major.
-A better understanding of the role of the psoas muscle and its impact on low back and pelvic stability and may improve suffering from lower back pain.
+The muscle is comprised of both the major and minor parts, but as the minor is often absent in individuals, this will focus mainly on the major.
+A better understanding of the role of the muscle and its impact on low back and pelvic stability and may improve suffering from lower back pain.

 The iliopsoas is a major flexor of the trunk at the pelvis and is considered the most powerful flexor of the thigh.